AdobeDocs/experience-manager-65.en/help/sites-developing/spa-remote-page.md

 ## Limitations {#limitations}

 * The RemotePage component expects that the implementation provides an asset-manifest like the one [found here.](https://github.com/shellscape/webpack-manifest-plugin) The RemotePage component, however, has only been tested to work with the React framework (and Next.js via the remote-page-next component), and therefore doesn't support remotely loading applications from other frameworks, such as Angular.
-* Internal CSS defined in the application's root HTML file as well as inline CSS on the root DOM node will not be available when doing remote rendering in AEM.
+* Internal CSS defined in the application's root HTML file and inline CSS on the root DOM node will not be available when doing remote rendering in AEM.

 ## Technical Details {#technical-details}